tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 vscode_colors@2x.png
 Notice how many colors there are.
 No one can remember that many.

-This is because dark colors are in general less distinguashable and more muddy.
+This is because dark colors are in general less distinguishable and more muddy.
 Look at Hue scale as we move brightness down:

 brightness_hue@2x.webp

-Basically, in dark part of the spectrum, you just get less colors to play with.
-There’s no “dark yellow” or good looking “dark teal”.
+Basically, in the dark part of the spectrum, you just get fewer colors to play with.
+There’s no “dark yellow” or good-looking “dark teal”.

 Nothing can be done here.
-There are no magic colors hiding somewhere that have both good contrast on white background and look good at the same time.
-By choosing light theme, you are dooming yourself to a very limited, bad-looking, barely distinguishable set of dark colors.
+There are no magic colors hiding somewhere that have both good contrast on a white background and look good at the same time.
+By choosing a light theme, you are dooming yourself to a very limited, bad-looking, barely distinguishable set of dark colors.

 So it makes sense.
 Dark themes do look better.
 Or rather: light ones can’t look good.
 Science ¯\\\_(ツ)\_/¯